 - Exported calendars can be shown and changed by clicking on the calendar name in the navigation frame and selecting edit ... screenshot

 To view the calendar of another user either accept the invitation that was sent to your Zimbra Mail or:

-- Click in the navigation frame on the left on the "Calendars" header and select "link to shared calendar" ... screenshot
+- Click in the navigation frame on the left in the "Calendars" section on the "Find shares..." link ... screenshot

-- Click OK and now the user's calendar events will show up in blue ... screenshot
+- Click Add and now the user's calendar events will show up ... screenshot

 Besides /Calendar any other Zimbra Folder can be shared, e.g. /Inbox (for mailboxes).